In this fact sheet, we will mainly talk about the B2C (Business to Consumer) Act of Purchase. Read our fact sheet on the B2B buying act here.

 After evaluating the different possibilities, a consumer will, then, proceed to the act of purchase itself.
-Following the act of purchase, such consumer will evaluate the consequences of their decision and will proceed to communicate the respective opinions to those around him, on social networks or directly to the seller.
+Following the act of purchase, such consumers will evaluate the consequences of their decision and will proceed to communicate their respective opinions to those around them, on social networks or directly to the seller.

-The actual purchase is very much dependent on the attitudes developed by the consumer towards the brands as a result of the previous phase (evaluation of possibilities).
+The actual purchase is very much dependent on the attitudes developed by the consumer towards the brands as a result of the previous phase.
 The brand with the most favourable attitude has the highest probability of being purchased, although the decision may still be affected by various factors, such as the consumer’s awareness that the price is too high for the budget, the lack of confidence in his or her judgement, or the pressure of social norms of reference.

-The realization of an intention to purchase a brand presupposes the availability of this brand in the chosen point of sale/e-commerce site.
+The realization of an intention to purchase a brand presupposes the availability of this brand at the chosen point of the sale/e-commerce site.
 In this respect, it is worth noting first the parallelism that can be established between the process of choosing a brand and the process of choosing a sales outlet/e-commerce site.

 It should then be borne in mind that the most favourably evaluated brand may not be available in the chosen outlet (or may not be in stock on the chosen e-commerce site).
 The consumer may then choose another brand among those available.

-More generally, many other characteristics of the point of sale are likely to have an influence on the purchase, such as the advertising with which the purchaser has been confronted, the sales staff (or the devices for answering questions online beforehand, such as chat or click to call), the physical contact with the product (or the possibilities for zooming in or for a 360° view of the product offered by the product sheet) or the atmosphere of the shop (the ergonomics of the e-commerce site, the quality of the e-merchandising).
+Generally, many characteristics of the point of sale are likely to have an influence on the purchase.
+The advertising where the purchaser has been confronted starts with sales staff or the devices for answering questions online beforehand.
+Features such as chat or click-to-call.
+The physical contact with the product (or the possibilities for zooming in or for a 360° view of the product offered by the product sheet).
+As well as the atmosphere of the shop (the ergonomics of the e-commerce site, the quality of the e-merchandising).

-Finally, it should be noted that the assumption implicit in the majority of models, namely the formation of a preference for a brand and then the search for a point of sale/e-commerce site to find this brand, is excessively reductive.
+It is important to note that the majority of models are implicit.
+The formation of a preference for a brand and then the search for a point of the sale/e-commerce site to find this brand is excessively reductive.
 A different view of the place of outlet/e-commerce site choice in consumer behaviour leads to an emphasis on the fact that an important part of the consumer’s decision process may take place within the outlet or e-commerce site.

-As such, 4 buyer profiles can be distinguished (according to the fourth edition of the Mappy / BVA barometer dedicated to Web-to-Store and published in September 2017):
+According to the fourth edition of the Mappy / BVA barometer dedicated to Web-to-Store and published in September 2017):

 - “Full Web” shopper: the consumer researches online and buys online (96%)

-- “Full Store” shopper: the consumer conducts research in shop and buys in shop (65%)
+- “Full Store” shopper: the consumer conducts research in the shop and buys in the shop (65%)